Chrisloufa/News_Hub/README.md

 - [Google Fonts](https://fonts.google.com/) - The fonts used on the site were imported from Google Fonts
 - [GitHub](https://github.com/) - Was the coding platform used to create and deploy the site.
 - [Heroku](https://id.heroku.com/login) - Used to deploy the site.
-- [JSHint](https://jshint.com/) - Used to check JavaScript functionality.
 - [W3C Markup Validation Service](https://validator.w3.org/) - Used to validate the HTML code on the site.
 - [W3C Jigsaw CSS Validation Service](https://jigsaw.w3.org/css-validator/) - Used to validate the CSS code used on the site.